Zerro97/khuibeom.com/content/blog/javascript-fundamentals-basics-and-lexical-scope.md

 >
 > ...

 In this question-and-answer exchange, compiler ask scope manager if encountered variable declaration has already been registered.
-If no, scope manager setup the variable and attaches it to the scope he is managing.
+If no, scope manager *creates* the variable in that scope.
 If yes, it is skipped over.
 Also note that compiler signals when a new scope need to be created, such as when encountering function or block scopes.

 ---
 This is second phase of conversation (happens during code execution phase):